The International Trade Blog arrow Export Compliance

 Export Compliance Penalties

 You risk harsh penalties if you transfer deemed exports without a license: criminal penalties can reach 20 years imprisonment and fines of $1 million per violation.
-Additional penalties can reach $11,000 per violation, and $120,000 per violation in cases involving items controlled for national security reasons.
-(BIS)
+Administrative monetary penalties can reach up to $300,000 per violation or twice the value of the transaction, whichever is greater.
+And violators can be denied future export privileges.

 So, don’t risk it!
 Make sure you do your research, follow each regulation and seek assistance if you come to a question about deemed exports.